Protestors again target ‘Squirrel Slam’ in Holley

 Orleans Hub has reached out to Fire Department officials for about two weeks for comments about the Squirrel Slam, but hasn’t received a return call or text message.
 The department doesn’t highlight the fund-raiser on its web site.

 The Daily News of Batavia reports today that the department doesn’t want to comment on the event this year.
-(Click here for The Daily News article.)
+For more information, visit thedailynewsonline.com.

 Friends of Animals will press state legislators to support bills introduced in the Assembly and Senate that would ban wildlife-killing contests.